Introduction to Online Convex Optimization

 A central concept in game theory is equilibrium.
 There are many different notions of equilibria.
-In two-player zero-sum games, an equilibrium is a pair of strategies $(i,j) \in [n] \times [m]$ with the following property: given that the column player plays $j$, there is no strategy that dominates $i$ - i.e., every other strategy $k \in [n] $ gives higher or equal loss to the row player.
-Equilibrium requires that a symmetric property for strategy $j$ holds - it is not dominated by any other strategy given that the row player plays $i$.
+In two-player zero-sum games, a pure equilibrium is a pair of strategies $(i,j) \in [n] \times [m]$ with the following property: given that the column player plays $j$, there is no strategy that dominates $i$ - i.e., every other strategy $k \in [n] $ gives higher or equal loss to the row player.
+Equilibrium also requires that a symmetric property for strategy $j$ holds - it is not dominated by any other strategy given that the row player plays $i$.

-It turns out that some games do not have an equilibrium as defined above, e.g., the rock-paper-scissors game above.
-However, we can extend the notion of a strategy to a {\it mixed} strategy - a distribution over ``pure'' strategies.
+It can be shown that some games do not have a pure equilibrium as defined above, e.g., the rock-paper-scissors game.
+However, we can extend the notion of a strategy to a {\it mixed} strategy - a distribution over pure strategies.
 The loss of a mixed strategy is the expected loss according to the distribution over pure strategies.
-More formally, if the row player chooses $\x \in \Delta_n$ and column player chooses $\y \in \Delta_m,$ then the expected loss of the row player (which is the negative payoff to the column player) is given by:
+More formally, if the row player chooses $\x \in \Delta_n$ and column player chooses $\y \in \Delta_m,$ then the expected loss of the row player (which is the negative reward to the column player) is given by: